-- Ensures staff and program are aligned to carry out the established mission of the district.
+- Makes certain staff and programs are aligned to carry out the established mission/vision of the district.

-- Ensures staff and program are aligned to maximize student achievement and social development.
+- Makes certain staff and programs are aligned to maximize student achievement and social development.

 - Provides recommendations to the Board regarding all licensed and classified hires/terminations.